Tommy-Ren/1800_202330_BBY12/README.md

 ```
  Top level of project folder:
 ├── .gitignore               # Git ignore file
-├── 404.html                 # 404 Error page HTML file, the page showed when web page not found
+├── 404.html                 # 404 Error page
-├── favourite.html           # Favourite page HTML file, this is the page where users save their favourite posts and can be accessed by nav bar
+├── favourite.html           # This is the page where users save their favourite posts and can be accessed by nav bar
-├── home_page.html           # Home page HTML file, this is what the users see after they log in; newsfeed of all the popular deals and all posts
+├── home_page.html           # Splash page after logging in.
+A newsfeed of all the popular deals and all posts
-├── index.html               # Landing HTML file, this is what users see when you come to url
+├── index.html               # First page with our logo and the Start button
-├── login.html               # Login HTML file, a page used for login and registering new accounts.
-Can be visited aftere the index page when users click Start button
+├── login.html               # Used for login and registering new accounts.
+Accessible by clicking the Start button on our index page.
-├── map.html                 # Map page HTML file, this is where users can find the grocery store location.
-Can be visited by clicking the map or location button on the posts.
+├── map.html                 # Loads the Google Map API, this is where users can find grocery stores without switching out of the app.
+Accessible by clicking the Map button on posts.
-├── my_posts.html            # My Posts page HTML file, this is where users can check their own posts.
+├── my_posts.html            # This is where users can check their own posts.
 Can be found via navbar -> my profile
-├── setting_page.html        # Setting page HTML file, this is where users can update their profile, check their own posts, and log out to switch account.
+├── setting_page.html        # This is where users can update their profile, check their own posts, and log out to switch account.
 Can be accessed by clicking profile icon on the nav bar
-├── upload.html              # Upload page HTML file, this is where users can create and upload their own posts.
+├── upload.html              # This is where users can create and upload their own posts.
 It can be accessed via navbar
 └── README.md

 It has the following subfolders and files: